-You can let the NETGEAR installation assistant set up your router automatically, or you can set up your router manually.
+You can set up your router automatically, or you can use a web browser to access the router and set up your router manually.
 Before you start the setup process, get your ISP information and make sure that the computers and devices in the network are using the settings described here.
-If you are installing a new router on a network that already includes a router, see Automatic Internet Setup With Two Routers on page 22.